Cleveland Nursing Home Fall Lawyer – Holding Care Facilities Accountable Throughout Ohio for Fall Injuries and Death

 Cases and Experience – How I Help Clients Injured in Nursing Home Falls

 While not all nursing home falls are the result of negligence, unfortunately many falls are completely predictable given a resident’s assessment for fall injury and the lack of proper safeguards that should have been taken.
+My role as a nursing home fall attorney is not only to prove negligence on the part of the nursing home in allowing the fall to occur, but also to seek for clients the full level of compensation that can be recovered under Ohio law.

 To learn more about your loved one’s rights and whether the fall may have resulted from nursing home negligence, please call me for a free consultation to discuss your loved one’s case.
 We have handled many fall cases and are available to discuss your options with you.
 We are available to serve clients in Cleveland, Columbus, Toledo, and throughout Ohio.